 GeoPLASMA-CE aims to foster the share of shallow geothermal use in heating and cooling strategies in central Europe.
 Geothermal methods are a locally available, endogenous heat source not affected by emissions, which is a present and future key technology in order to reduce emissions hazardous to climate and air quality.
 The project intends to create a web-based interface between geoscientific experts and public as well as private stakeholders to make the existing know-how about resources and risks associated to geothermal use accessible for territorial energy planning and management strategies in Central Europe.

-17 Associated Partners from 8 EU countries
+more then 20 Associated Partners from 8 EU countries

 GeoPLASMA-CE in Vienna (Austria) focuses on the challenges of geothermal use of groundwater in the city districts 21 and 22.
 The pilot area covers parts of the groundwater body Marchfeld, which already host many shallow geothermal applications.
 Growing numbers of single installations will influence each other and prevent a sustainable use of groundwater for heating and cooling.

 What is our plan to overcome this challenge?
 Find out here...

 The objective of the project activities in Ljubljana pilot area (Slovenia) is to quantify spatial distribution of shallow geothermal potential for utilisation with ground source heat pumps and integrate this information into development and management strategies of the city with a goal to meet environmental objectives set in the Ljubljana city Sustainable Energy Action Plan 2010 - 2020.

 What is our plan to achieve this?
 Find out here…